MichaelVerdegaal/Sheetbase/README.md

 ## Notes

 Support files for hosting your bot on Heroku are present already.
 You'll need to do it manually if you need other packages in your requirement though.

+## Planned

+Make a different version for people who want to use all the functions in pure Python, not combined with Discord.py syntax.